kostya/myc/README.md

 ![plot](https://github.com/kostya/myc-benchmarks/blob/master/plot1.png?raw=true)

 This scatter plot shows the tradeoff between compile time and runtime.
 The ideal is the bottom-left corner: fast compiles, fast runtime.
 This is the Pareto frontier - you can't improve one without sacrificing the other.
 Myc-qbe(default) and myc-llvm(default) occupy a spot that even Go would respect.
-Measured on pure IR files - no parsing overhead, just optimization and code generation for both MycIR and LLVM-LL.
+Measured on pure IR files - no C parsing overhead, just optimization and code generation for both MycIR and LLVM-LL.
 [Link to benchmark and reproduce steps](https://github.com/kostya/myc-benchmarks#benchmark-1-langarena-single-ir-file-myc-vs-clang).

 ## mycIR